65 Best Books for 5 Year Olds To Read in 2023

 What happens when you give your unicorn a tutu?
 Enjoy vibrant illustrations and a fun and entertaining story about a girl and her unicorn.

-This book is aimed for little girls learning to read.
-It features easy-to-read text, colorful illustrations, and silly humor to keep your 5 year old girl engaged all the way through.
+This beginning reader features easy-to-read text, colorful illustrations, and silly humor to keep your 5 year old girl engaged.
 Watch as Truly saves the day in her rocket boots!

 See I am a Super Girl! here >>